 Dr. Joel J. Orosz, managing editor for Our State of Generosity, was part of the core administrative team for the project, chaired the advisory committee, assisted with fund-raising, and was the final editor and arbiter on content.
 Orosz, a published historian, is the only Distinguished Professor of Philanthropic Studies Emeritus at Grand Valley State University.
 Previously, Orosz was the director for the Philanthropy and Volunteerism programming area at the W.K.
 Kellogg Foundation, where he provided funding for state and national projects that resulted in long-term, significant growth in the philanthropic sector.

 Robin Leonard, project coordinator for Our State of Generosity, managed the day-to-day operations of the project, supervised the fellows, coordinated the work of consultants, and providing direction and leadership for creation of the web-based platform.
 Leonard served several years in an executive administrative capacity at the Johnson Center for Philanthropy at Grand Valley State University.
 Previously, Leonard held various positions at the W.K.
 Kellogg Foundation, including eight years of service in the Philanthropy and Volunteerism programming area.

-Kallie Bauer was the technology coordinator for Our State of Generosity.
-She acts as the liaison between the Our State of Generosity core team and Grand Valley State University’s Library and Archives.
-Her primary duties include organizing, managing, and creating metadata for the historical documents.
+Kallie Bauer, technology coordinator for Our State of Generosity, was the liaison between the core team and Grand Valley State University’s Library and Archives.
+Bauer organized, managed, and created metadata for the historical documents.